-Performance indicators Result Relevance of indicator Documentation Score Max Min 3.15 Degree to which member company implements training appropriate to the improvement or prevention programme.
+Performance indicators Result Relevance of indicator Documentation Score Max Min 3.15 Degree to which member company implements training to address the risks identified.
 Basic Training programmes can play an important role in improving working conditions, especially for more complex issues, such as freedom of association or gender-based violence, where factory-level transformation is needed.
 Links between the risk profile and training programme, documentation from discussions with management and workers on training needs, etc. 2 6 0